kylejeanlewis/control-lab-ly/docs/README.md

 In `reference_points`, the bottom-left coordinates of each slot in the workspace are defined.
 Slots are positions where Labware blocks may be placed.

-In `slots`, the name of each slot and the file reference for Lawbware block that occupies that slot are defined.
+In `slots`, the name of each slot and the file reference for Labware block that occupies that slot are defined.
 The filepath starts with the repository's base folder name.

 ### Load setup
 The initialisation of the setup occurs during the import `SETUP` from within `configs/Setup01`.